 Extended Reality: DOK Neuland

 Since 2015, DOK Neuland has provided an exhibition platform for the art of interactive and immersive works.
-Each year during the festival week we invite our audience to discover up to 12 international pieces here.
+Each year we invite our audience to discover around 10 international pieces here.

 This experience is made possible by technologically advanced new media such as virtual reality, augmented reality or 360° films, all with bold narratives that tap into the revolutionary potential that unfolds when art and technology collide.
 By taking advantage of the possibilities presented by new media, selected artists break with familiar story lines, expand the boundaries of our reality and, together with visitors, explore the interaction between humans and machines to create new realms of experience.

 “Nowhere Is Only Somewhere”

 Museum of Fine Arts Leipzig